 MATC will conduct random alcohol and other-drug testing of a minimum annual percentage of its average number of drivers, including both drivers employed by MATC and drivers/students enrolled in MATC's Truck Driving academic program.
+This is according to DOT 49 CFR Part 382.305.
 The annual percentage will be established by the FMCSA.
 The random selection process will be completely objective and anonymous and will utilize a scientifically valid method.
 The tests will be unannounced, and the dates for testing will be reasonably spread throughout the course of the year.
 All drivers will have an equal chance of being tested at any time, regardless of the number their previous selections.